a-t-0/Goldtouch_keyboard_driver/Readme.md

 a driver to start the keyboard driver at boot.
 I did not type this from the modded Goldtouch keyboard.

+Then I wrote the code that writes the code that contains the KMK keyboard driver.
+Basically, KMK does all the heavy work and converts your Pico signals into actual keypresses, and this code just creates the matrix that maps the GPIO pin connections to the right keys based on your wiring.
+Then I found out that I made a mistake in the wiring.
+All keys worked, but some rows (corresponding to Pico GPIO pins 16 and 17) were also columns, and KMK does not accept that.
+I also noticed that rows 6 and 7 functioned as columns.
+So I switched the two wires into the left-hand side coming from Pico GPIO pins 16,17 with those coming from the Pico GPIO pins 6,7 (at the LHS back side of the keyboard), and updated the hardcoded wiring data accordingly.

+Then I learned that I had to put all the keys of the matrix into a list, and not into a list of lists with one list per row.
+You can have multiple key matrices, for example to switch the keyboard behaviour if you press the FN key but I did not yet do that.
+Also, it is important to specify the DIODE orientation.
+For the Goldtouch keyboard it had to be:
+`keyboard.diode_orientation = DiodeOrientation.COL2ROW`.
+I wrote these last
+two paragraphs on the Goldtouch wireless foldable keyboard over USB with the Pico!

+## Before your get to wiring:

+- Ensure that your wiring Pico GPIO pins results into `8/n` rows that do not occur in the column GPIO pins.
+I do not exactly know how to design this, just try something, run the code and see if the rows and columns have no overlap.
+  If they do, rewire untill they don't.

 ## Prerequisites/Installation

 1. Run: